opallch/argument_relation_detection/README.md

 # Argument Relation Detection
-For a seminar project in the scope of the Argument Mining seminar in Wintersemester 2022/23 at the University of Potsdam, we recreate the study of ___ working with the Opinion Mining Corpus on German Tweets about the Covid-19 Pandemic.
+This project conducts a Supervised Classification on a corpus about the government measures during the Covid-19 Pandemic.
+It was done within the scope of an Argument Mining seminar in Wintersemester 2022/23 at the University of Potsdam

-Link to corpus:
+Link to the original corpus:
 https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2780

 ## Data Preprocessing